pedrojose1999/pedrojose1999/README.md

 # Hi, I'm Pedro José

-I'm student of Analysis and Development of Systems(ADS) at University of Fortaleza
+I'm graduated at Analysis and Development of Systems(ADS) at University of Fortaleza

 # Technologies
 - HTML